edenlabllc/kodjin.cli/docs/command-download.md

 The `download` command retrieves a FHIR package from the registry and saves it locally.
 This allows you to inspect and modify conformance resources before installing them on a FHIR server.

-Note! "`download` command always save files in the current directory"
+!!! note "`download` command always save files in the current directory"

 **Usage**
 ```shell